 According to a report in Droid Life, Google is working on three new Pixel devices for this year.
 The devices, which were discovered in a source code leak last year, are code-named "crosshatch," "albacore" and "blueline."

-Pixel 2 and Pixel 2 XL.
-Credit: Tom's GuideTwo of the handsets will be considered "premium" devices, and the third will fall into the "high-end" category, a source told Droid Life.
+Pixel 2 XL (left) and Pixel 2.
+(Credit: Tom's Guide)Two of the handsets will be considered "premium" devices, and the third will fall into the "high-end" category, a source told Droid Life.
 Exactly what the difference is and what that might mean for features, however, is unknown at this point.

 What we do know is at the very least, the Pixel branding will continue.
 A Google employee working on the Android Open Source Project recently referenced the device as "Pixel 3" in a record of changes to the operating system's framework.
 The mention was spotted by XDA Developers and relates to improvements in cellular connectivity for the new model.
 It is unclear whether the particular changes reflect all rumored Pixel 3 variants, the more premium ones or the lower-cost option.

-The Pixel line-up is priced to compete with flagships such as Samsung's Galaxy S models and Apple's iPhones, but Google is rumored to be working on an affordable option for emerging markets.
+The Pixel line-up has historically been priced to compete with flagships such as Samsung's Galaxy S models and Apple's iPhones, but rumors have claimed that Google is working on an affordable option for emerging markets.

 A lower-priced Pixel 3 could be marketed as part of the company's Android One initiative, which guarantees a stock Android experience and two years of software upgrades out-of-the-box.
 According to India-based Economic Times, the device could launch as early as July or August in India.
 It's unclear what the device would look like or whether Google plans to launch a lower-priced device in the U.S., too.

-The new Android P OS will ship with the new Pixel phones this fall, but it's already available as part of a beta in several phones.
+The new Android 9 Pie will ship with the new Pixel phones this fall, but it's already rolling out to Google's current Pixels.
 Some of the highlights include new power-saving features and digital wellness features to give you a fuller picture of your usage so you can be more present in the real world.

 Over the past couple of years, virtually every premium smartphone maker has elected to market its devices around their camera capabilities.
 The difference in the Pixel's case is that Google actually has the game to back up those lofty claims.
 After all, in our camera shootout between the Pixel 2 XL, iPhone X and Galaxy S9, Google's phone came out on top.